chadcdavis/bnl-website/hugo/content/calligraphy.md

         <figure class="figure">
             <img class="img-responsive" src="/images/calligraphy-03-accordion.jpg">
             <figcaption>
+                <h4>"Texas, Our Texas" Letterform</h4>
-                A letterform based on an alphabet designed by Frederich Neugebauer became the alphabet used in this accordian-folded book, done in gouache.
+                <p>A letterform based on an alphabet designed by Frederich Neugebauer became the alphabet used in this
+                accordian-folded book, done in gouache.
 The verses of "Texas, Our Texas" were enhanced with collage and Texas commemorative postage stamps.
-The covers were done with sapphire goat leather with braided red-white-blue ties.
+The covers were done with sapphire goat leather with braided red-white-blue ties.</p>
             </figcaption>
         </figure>
     </div>